A WEEK IN COSTA RICA

 perhaps these more detailed notes will infuse the account with the Indiana Jones spirit:

-- On the way to Arenal, we saw a Ringed Kingfisher sitting on a wire above a river; almost the
+- On the way to Arenal, we saw a Ringed Kingfisher sitting on a wire above a river; it's a large bird,

 entertained by the startling color of a Scarlet-collared Tanager that appeared in the shrubbery